cjgronlund/project-rome/project-rome-docs/commanding/android/how-to-guides/command-remote-devices-and-apps-android.md

 }
 ```

-Once `mWatcher.start` is called, it will begin watching for remote system activity and will raise events when connected devices are discovered, updated, or removed from the set of detected devices.
+Once `mWatcher.start` is called, it will begin watching for remote system activity and will raise events when devices are discovered, updated, or removed from the set of discovered devices.
 It will scan continuously in the background, so it is recommended that you stop the watcher when you no longer need it to avoid unnecessary network communication and battery drain.

 ```Java
 // if you call this from the activity's onPause method, you ensure that